NVIDIA-AI-IOT/deepstream-yolo3-gige-apps/README.md

   * The ARAVIS SDK and Basler GigE camera will be used for this application

-  * TLT converter to generate the TRT engine file for the DeepStream Deployment for the Yolo3 GigE application if need re-train
+  * Using TLT converter to generate the TRT engine file for the DeepStream Deployment for the Yolo3 GigE application if need re-train

   * User can make selection: either display the bounding box of object detection on screen or save as a encoded H264 video file